5 Ways to Stand Out From the Crowd Even if You May Not Be the Obvious Choice—With Examples

 5. Finish Strong

-It recognizes that you’re bringing something a little different to the position—but that you’re confident you’ll still have a positive impact.
-Plus, it’s a strong call to action for the employer to reach out and set up a time to chat.
+Ending your cover letter can present a new challenge.
+How do you wrap everything up and inspire the hiring manager to reach out for an interview?
+Conclude with a sentence that recognizes you’re bringing something a little different to the position—but that you’re confident you’ll still have a positive impact.
+Then include a strong call to action for the employer to reach out and set up a time to chat.

 Nobody ever feels like they’re absolutely perfectly suited for a position that they’re applying for.
 But, when you feel particularly underqualified?
 Well, it’s a surefire way to walk into the hiring process with a bad attitude and a load of self-doubt.